 Learning through play underpins our approach to teaching and learning in the foundation stage.
 We embrace the fact that young children learn best from activities and experiences that interest and inspire them to learn.
 In doing so we can provide children with stimulating, active play experiences in which they can explore and develop their learning and to help them make sense of the world.
 Children have opportunities through their play to think creatively and critically alongside other children as well as on their own.
 They are able to practise skills, build upon and revisit prior learning and experiences at their own level and pace.
 Play gives our children the opportunity to pursue their own interests, inspire those around them and consolidate their understanding and skills.
 The children learn to adapt, negotiate, communicate, discuss, investigate and ask questions.
-Our adults take an active role in child initiated play through observing, modelling, facilitating, teaching and extending play, skills and language.
+Our adults take an active role in child initiated play through observing, modelling, facilitating, teaching and extending play, skills and language with an emphasis on teaching new vocabulary.

-INCLUSION INCLUDING SPECIAL EDUCATIONAL NEEDS - Statement for G&T
+INCLUSION INCLUDING SPECIAL EDUCATIONAL NEEDS AND MORE ABLE PUPILS